 Main inclusion Criteria:

-- Pathologically confirmed relapsed or refractory (primary refractory and relapsed refractory) AML (defined by WHO criteria) for which no further conventional therapy is suitable for the patient; or confirmed myelodysplastic syndrome defined according to WHO classification, with an International Prognostic Scoring System (IPSS) risk category of intermediate-2 or high risk, that is relapsed, refractory or intolerant to conventional therapy within 3 weeks of registration
+- Pathologically confirmed relapsed or refractory (primary refractory and relapsed refractory) AML (defined by WHO criteria) for which no further conventional therapy is suitable for the patient; or confirmed myelodysplastic syndrome defined according to WHO classification, with an International Prognostic Scoring System (IPSS) risk category of intermediate-2 or high risk, that is relapsed, refractory or intolerant to conventional therapy within 3 weeks of registration.

-- Peripheral white blood cell (WBC) count =10x10*9/L within 1 week of registration (Day 7 to Day 1).
-Patients with WBC >10x10*9/L can be treated with hydroxyurea (up to 4 g/day) throughout the trial to reduce the WBC to =10x10*9/L prior to each dose of IMP.
+- Peripheral white blood cell (WBC) count ≤20x109/L within 1 week of registration (Day -7 to Day 1).
+Patients with WBC >20x109/L can be treated with hydroxyurea (up to 4 g/day) throughout the trial to reduce the WBC to ≤20x109/L prior to each dose of IMP.
 The white count must also be measured on the day of the first dose and be ≤20x109/L. Oral etoposide (up to 200mg PO/ day) may be given as an alternative to hydroxyurea for patients who are intolerant to hydroxyurea or cannot achieve sufficient white count lowering on hydroxyurea.

 - Male or female, Age >= 18 years